 Sign up today to establish the AFIX community in preparation for the virtual launch.

-The International Federation on Ageing (IFA) is pleased to introduce the inaugural edition of the Age-friendly Innovation Exchange (AFIX) newsletter!
+The International Federation on Ageing (IFA) is pleased to showcase the second edition of the Age-friendly Innovation Exchange (AFIX) newsletter!
 Due to the overwhelming number of excellent articles received, the second edition will be published in three parts.

-It is the IFA’s hope that this newsletter will be a forum for age-friendly experts and enthusiasts to share their work on all age-friendly topics, and for the IFA to share our collaborative work with the World Health Organization (WHO) on age-friendly environments (AFE).
+This newsletter is a forum for the age-friendly community to share their work on all age-friendly topics, and for the IFA to share our collaborative work with the World Health Organization (WHO) on age-friendly environments (AFE).